dobodu/Lilygo-Amoled-Micropython/README.md

 I also would like to thanks [lewisxhe](https://github.com/Xinyuan-LilyGO/LilyGo-AMOLED-Series).
 Your advices helped me a lot.

-My main goal was to adapt a driver library that would give the same functions thant ST7789 driver, in order to be able to get my micropythons projects working whether on PICO + ST7789 or ESP32 + RM690B0
+My main goal was to adapt a driver library that would give the same functions thant ST7789 driver, in order to be able to get my micropythons projects working whether on PICO + ST7789 or ESP32 + RM690B0 or ESP32 + RM67162

-The driver involves a frame buffer of 600x450, requiring 540ko of available ram.
+The driver involves a frame buffer of 600x450, requiring 540ko of available ram (T4-S3 version).
+The driver involves a frame buffer of 536x240, requiring 280ko of available ram (TDisplay S3 version).

 Contents: